 4 Landscape Design Hacks you Need to Know

 Windows are a critical consideration in every home we design.
 But what is the point of beautiful windows if you have nothing beautiful to look at?
-Most of us don’t get to live in the mountains or on the ocean, so landscaping sets a critical tone for our home — inside and out.
-Here is Lark’s landscape designer’s best tips to a beautiful yard:
+As an interior design firm in Texas, most of our clients don’t live in the mountains or on the ocean, so landscaping sets a critical tone for our home — inside and out.
+Here is Lark Interior’s landscape designer’s best tips to a beautiful yard:

 1. Low Maintenance Doesn’t Mean What You Think it Means